6 Best Daily Routine Apps in 2026 (Tested and Compared)

 Platforms: iPhone, iPad, Android.

 Bottom line: Fabulous has the best guided coaching for building routines from scratch.
 The science is real and the approach works.
 But the billing complaints are severe enough that we'd strongly recommend managing any subscription directly through your Apple ID settings and monitoring charges carefully.
-If billing transparency matters to you, look elsewhere.
+If billing transparency matters to you, see our full roundup of Fabulous alternatives for five apps that cost less and skip the billing headaches.

 Productive app icon